LucasSD/rp_portfolio/README.md

 ## Project Status

 Still being developed.

 ###### To do:
-- fix known y-axis label issue
-- add other stats such as mean alcohol content, worst rated beers/breweries/cities..., correlations between alcohol content and rating, and so on
-- deploy the project to the web
+- deploy the project to the web using Heroku